ibm-cloud-docs/Backup/configure-SQLDB-backup.md

      - To create a custom schedule, click **Custom** in the Schedule View list.
 In the Custom Cycle dialog box, enter a custom schedule.
 Be sure to follow the format and notation as described.
 6. Click **Okay**.
 The schedule appears in the Schedule box.
 7. In the Compression list, click a compression level for the backup data.
 Compression levels optimize the volume of data sent against the speed of processing.
-8. Deferring: select one of the following options.
+8. For deferring, select one of the following options.
     - To allow the backup job to run without a time limit, click None in the Deferring list.
     - To specify a maximum amount of time that the backup job can run, click **Minutes** or **Hours** in the Deferring list.
 In the adjacent box, type the maximum number of minutes or hours that the job can run.